Errors When Constraining Hot Blackbody Parameters with Optical Photometry: Analysis

 \section{Analysis}

-Having established that the log-uniform prior performs better compared to the uniform prior and that under-estimating the photometric uncertainties does not have a strong effect on the results, our analysis hereafter focuses only on the fits using the log-uniform prior and having the correct uncertainty estimations.
+Having established that the log-uniform priors perform better compared to the uniform priors and that underestimating the photometric uncertainties does not have a strong effect on the results, our analysis hereafter focuses only on the fits using the log-uniform priors and having the correct uncertainty estimations.